plainionist/Plainion.CI/docs/Migration-to-v3.md

 ## Passing targets to FAKE scripts

 Instead of just passing the target name you now need to use "--target (target name)".

+## API changes

+With Fake 5 now all methods should be used with module qualified name.

+- use "Target.create" instead of "Target"
+- use "File.deleteAll" instead of "DeleteFiles"
+- use "Shell.cleanDir" instead of "CleanDir"

+and similar.